 I’ve had the opportunity to come to know a very talented musician by the name of Jason David.
 He agreed to have an interview with me.
 Before heading towards the actual Interview, I’d like to share a bit of his bio.
+His music is good to play in the background when you are playing some fun sports betting games at https://www.soungle.com/.

 Jason David is a pop recording artist and Grammy member, where he’s presently working on his up and coming debut album expected by Fall of 2007.
 He is also working on the single “Always Dream” to be released as a maxi-single by Summer 2007.
 This will include dance mixes as well as a music video.